RubyAquaMarine/aquastrade-fe/docs/dev/notes/Bugs.md

 - Cast : approve token B logic doesn't work correctly. should use the GetAmountsOut value
 - after adding liquidity, the tokenB approved amount is asking for approval again even though its already been approved
 - after adding LP : refetch the Balances
-- size of users position compared to the reserves : % whale_size
+- `% whale_size` size of users position compared to the reserves :
-- AmmPools component. work on this. if no pool exists, notify user to create a pool "loading pool data..."
-- new feature: click on the wallet-balance to insert `max` balance amount

 # Pricing